Snow can be a beautiful thing…until you have to shovel it.

 - Stop and drink water to prevent dehydration.

 The American Heart Association is a national voluntary health agency to help reduce disability and death from cardiovascular diseases and stroke.
-Find information about Shoveling Snow Health Hazards and the Heart Attack Warning Signs on their site.
+Read about Warning Signs of a Heart Attack on their website.

 The Spine Institute at The Christ Hospital in Cincinnati provides tips to protect your back when shoveling snow.